Cyrusjjj/Xeneta-Ocean-Freight-Daily-Rates-API/README.md

 # Launching the Docker Container

 ## Building the Container
+The goal is to run the database in the docker container and access it from the host machine.
 First, build the Docker container for the application using the provided Dockerfile:

 ```bash